valters-tomsons/arcadia/README.proxy.md

 ## Known Issues

-* Proxy will crash when client disconnects from backend (timeouts/network issues/RPCS3 is closed)
 * Sometimes login fails, just restart the proxy and try again.
-If it still fails, restart RPCS3 and try again.
+If it still fails, restart RPCS3 and try again
 * Game will tell that your credentials are invalid, make sure you're using **EA account credentials** and not PSN credentials
+* Some menus may display your RPCN nickname instead of PSN
+* Friends list may not work properly